What is a home inspection?

 How to read a home inspection report

-A home inspection report includes a summary of the findings and specific descriptions of issues with images and an outline of the potential impact.
+A home inspection report includes a summary of the inspector’s findings and specific descriptions of issues with images and an outline of the potential impact.
 While a thorough report can seem overwhelming at first, it’s pretty simple to read if you don’t let yourself get bogged down in the details.

-First, look at the primary recommendations or summary section.
-This is where you’ll find information about significant problems, such as mold, water damage and electrical issues.
-Smaller issues like broken window screens are also noted, but you shouldn’t be too worried about minor problems.
-Many inspectors will color-code issues to let you know what’s a safety concern, what needs eventual maintenance and what is working the way it should be.
+Smaller issues such as broken window screens are also noted, but you shouldn’t be too worried about minor problems.
+Many inspectors color-code issues to let you know what’s a safety concern, what needs eventual maintenance and what’s working the way it should be.

 If there are more problems than you anticipated, ask your real estate agent what your repair request options are.